 Lithification: Over millions of years, the layers of sediment became buried under additional layers of sediment.
 The tremendous pressure from the overlying material, coupled with the infiltration of mineral-rich groundwater, led to a process called lithification.
 Lithification involves the transformation of loose sediment into solid rock.
 In the case of Coyote Buttes, the primary lithified rock is sandstone.

 Erosion and Weathering: Once the sedimentary rocks were formed, the landscape began to experience a variety of erosional forces, including wind, water, and ice.
-These natural elements started to shape and sculpt the rock layers, exposing the intricate patterns and unique formations seen today.
+These natural elements started to shape and sculpt the rock layers, exposing the intricate patterns and unique formations.
 Erosion and weathering acted differently on the various types of sedimentary rock, creating a wide range of features, from the smooth, swirling contours of “The Wave” to the jagged cliffs of the surrounding area.

 Differential Erosion: One of the most important factors in creating the distinctive features of Coyote Buttes is differential erosion.
 This occurs because the sandstone layers are not uniformly hard; they have varying levels of resistance to erosion.
 Softer layers erode more quickly, while harder layers remain more resilient.
 This leads to the creation of fascinating formations such as the undulating shapes of The Wave and the slot canyons that permeate the region.